 Euonymus fortunei, ‘Minimus’

 Referred to as “baby wintercreeper”, this cultivar tends to be 1-1.5 feet tall in its mounded form, and up to 6 feet wide.
-The “baby” reference comes from the leaves, which tend to be smaller than the rest of the species.
+The “baby” reference comes from the light to dark green leaves, which tend to be smaller than the rest of the species.

 Euonymus fortunei, ‘Coloratus’

-Commonly called the purple leaved wintercreeper.
+Commonly called the purple leaved wintercreeper euonymus.
 This cultivar tends to have a similar mounding habit to baby wintercreeper.
-Its spread as a ground cover is similar too.
+Its spread as an ornamental groundcover is similar too.
 Where it diversifies is in its leaf color.
 The upper portion is glossy green, and beneath the leaves it’s purplish in color.
 In the late fall, the leaves shift to pure purple and last that way into the winter.

 Euonymus fortunei, ‘Vegetus’